 The solvent or fluid that passes through a membrane in osmosis is usually water.
 The membrane must be semi-permeable, meaning it allows some molecules to pass but not others.
 Solutes are any dissolved substances in the solution on either side of the membrane.
 Osmosis continues until the solutions on both sides of the membrane reach a state of equilibrium.

 Reverse osmosis is used primarily to reduce the number of contaminants in water, so let’s put the reverse osmosis process in real terms.
-With an RO system, you start with water that contains a higher number of contaminants.
+With an RO water system, you start with water that contains a higher number of contaminants.
 You force that water through a semi-permeable membrane that allows the solvent (water) to pass through the membrane but not the other contaminants or solutes that are in the original solution.
 On the other side of the membrane is the solution with a low number of solutes, or rather water with substantially fewer contaminants.

 There are various types of water filters but all are devices that contain one or more filtration media to reduce the number of contaminants in water.
 One thing you might have noticed at this point is that reverse osmosis seems to filter contaminants from water.
 Reverse osmosis is a common type of water filtration, so what exactly are clean water filters and how are they different?